pbayer/ProcessFlows.jl/README.md

-# FlowOp
+# pflow

-### Simulation of Discrete Production Systems
+### Simulation of Production Systems and Projects

-The goal of this repository is to provide software (in Julia/Python) which is able to simulate the main characteristics of production systems:
+The goal of this repository is to provide software (in Julia/Python) which is able to simulate the main characteristics of production systems and projects:

 - processing of orders
 - through different ressources